vaulstein/tweetFollow/README.md

 # [![Screenshot from 2017-03-16 22-02-35.png](https://s28.postimg.org/xzqkds41p/Screenshot_from_2017_03_16_22_02_35.png)](https://postimg.org/image/96h0d4l15/)

-CLI interface to fetch tweets based on keywords, hashtags and follow those users.
+CLI interface to search users by tweets(hashtags, keywords, location) and follow those users.
+Followers of a particular user can also be followed.
 You can now Un-follow users who don't follow you and send a Thank You message to those who follow.

+_Note: Do not edit the files created by the code.
+You can create a copy of those files and edit the copy._

 ## Follow Limit

 Twitter has a limit of following 1000 users per day.
 Once you receive this limit, you won't be allowed to follow more users for the day.

+**The script has been automated to pause and resume the next day if you have reached your limit for the day.**

 Trying to follow more user may result in your account being locked. https://support.twitter.com/articles/66885